dsweber2/ScatteringTransform.jl/README.md

 ## Basic Usage

 This implementation works strictly on 1 dimensional data and uses Morlet wavelets.
 If you give it data that has more dimensions, it will transform along the last dimension.
 There are 2 steps to applying a scattering transform.
-The first is constructing the transform, done with `layeredTransform(m,example)`.
-Then you need to actually transform the data; if you are investigating a single example, use `st(f, layers)` to get a `scattered`, a type containing both the intermediate results and the output of each layer.
+The first is constructing the transform, done with `stParallel(m,example)`.
+Then you need to actually transform the data; if you are investigating a single example, use `st(f, layers)` to get a `Scattered`, a type containing both the intermediate results and the output of each layer.
 On the other hand, if you're transforming a large set, and only want the outputs, possibly highly subsampled, use `thinSt`.

 For more detailed description, see the file [basicUsage.jl](basicUsage.jl)